-Along with customers, search engines will also start to judge if your urls are leading to broken links.
-If your inactive url has a lot of external links pointing to it, all that traffic that could’ve contributed to a better page rank is wasted.
+Along with customers, search engines will also start to judge if your URLs are leading to broken links.
+If your inactive URL has a lot of external links pointing to it, all that traffic that would have contributed to a better page rank is wasted.
 This will affect the ranking of your entire site, and may eventually affect business.
-Thus, you can see a url redirect would be the best solution that would get you out of this mess.
+Thus, you can see a URL redirect would be the best solution that would get you out of this mess.

-You can redirect the users looking for the old product’s url to the url of the product that is replacing it.
-Or even a similar product that can be a substitute to the old one.
-This way, any potential customer who clicks a link of the old product page url will land on the new page without considerable delay.
+You can redirect users looking for the old product’s URL to the URL of the product that is replacing it.
+Or even a similar product that can be a substitute for the old one.
+This way, any potential customer who clicks a link to the old product page URL will land on the new page without considerable delay.